andreamussap/everypillreminder/docs/index.md

 Sign in with your **Google** or **Facebook** account to use the **EveryPill Reminder Chat**.

 !!! danger "Important"
-	Your data is always saved when you are logged in with an account, and it can be accessed on any device: no need to register again.
+	Your data is always saved when you log in with an account, and it can be accessed on any device: no need to register again.

 You can also sign in as a Guest, but if you change devices your data will be lost.

-For more indepth information about the App, have a look at the **EveryPill Reminder User Guide**, available within the application.

-(*)Upgrade to **Premium** version to access this feature.
+**(*)** Upgrade to **Premium** version to access this feature.

 ## Premium